NC Symphony Affiliation

 THE PHILHARMONIC ASSOCIATION was extremely honored to be recognized by the City of Raleigh, North Carolina Arts Commission, as a 2012 recipient of the Medal of Arts.

 The Triangle Youth Philharmonic performed for the ceremony on October 3, 2012.

 In celebration of our 25th year, the Philharmonic Association commissioned works from local composers Craig Hanemann, Robert Nosow, Tom Lohr, and Terry Mizesko for TYSO, TYO, TYS and TYP to premiere.

 All our groups, as well as an orchestra of PA alumni, performed for a grand celebration at Booth Amphitheatre, Cary, on June 2, 2013.

 Other Medal of Arts Recipients Affiliated With the Philharmonic Association:

-McCrae Hardy, conductor of our Triangle Youth Symphony from 2011 to present, was a recipient of the Raleigh Medal of Arts in 1994.
+Gregg Gelb, conductor of our Triangle Youth Jazz Ensemble from 2010 to present, was a recipient of the Raleigh Medal of Arts in 2019.